-The Board has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-The following table provides membership and meeting information for fiscal year 2014 for each of these Board committees:
+The Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, a Science Committee, and a Finance Committee.
+The Science Committee and Finance Committee each were formed in December 2015 and did not meet in fiscal year 2015.
+The following table provides current membership and meeting information for fiscal year 2015 for each of our Board committees:

 Name Audit Compensation Nominating and Corporate Governance

 James F. Brown X Х Х

 Reid M. Huber, Ph.D Х X

-Frank B. McGuyer Х Х
+Frank B. McGuyer (1) Х Х

 Jon P. Stonehouse Х X

+Stephen R. Davis X

+Total meetings in fiscal year 2015 6 6 3

-\ Committee Chairperson
+Committee Chairperson